Where We Work

 The Difference We're Making

-115 students have received our multi-year support since 2005.
+115 orphans have received our support throughout their education since 2005.

 100% of our students that met National Entrance Exam standards were able to attend university.